warrenchu/UofT_Hacks_2021/README.md

 - Facilitating(design, development, maintenance):
   - RBC(would have to implement the system, the back-end servers and keep it updated)

+Society has seen huge trends in virtual avatars such as Sims.
+These games are widely successful and they attract a demographic that have grown up playing them.
+We firmly believe that pairing this demographic with the age range that spends the most on in-app purchases creates a unique opportunity for our product to truly incentivize users to invest in an emergency fund through this game.

 ## Why is it important to the primary audience?
 - Students and freelancers typically don’t have the same financial security as full time salary based employees.
 An emergency at the wrong time, during a time of low income, can cause plenty of financial aches especially if they haven’t set up an emergency fund.
 - Having savings is important in case of emergency.